bluesky/ophyd-async/docs/how-to/write-tests-for-devices.rst

    :pyobject: test_sensor_reading_shows_value

+There are several other test utility functions:

-There is another utility function, ``callback_on_mock_put``, for hooking in logic when a mock value changes (e.g. because someone puts to it).
+Use ``callback_on_mock_put``, for hooking in logic when a mock value changes (e.g. because someone puts to it).
 This can be called directly, or used as a context, with the callbacks ending after exit.

 .. literalinclude:: ../../tests/epics/demo/test_demo.py
    :pyobject: test_mover_stopped